About me

 Writing

-Emily writes fiction, poetry, creative non-fiction and non-fiction.
-She has been longlisted and shortlisted for a number of writing awards and her work has featured in a wide range of publications.
+She is a runner up winner of the Alpine Fellowship (2025) and has been longlisted and shortlisted for a number of other writing awards.
+Her work has featured in a wide range of publications.

 Her work in progress is a dark, speculative novel set on board an oil rig converted into a luxury wellness retreat.
 She is also working towards a first collection of poetry incorporating 'petro-poems' (poetry about our entanglements with petroleum).